3 Bananas Banana Bread

 1 cup cane sugar

-½ cup or 1 stick unsalted butter, softened
+½ cup or 1 stick unsalted butter or margarine, softened

 ⅓ cup no-sugar-added applesauce